 Adam’s Peak is surrounded by beauty, located in the central part of Sri Lanka.
-This 2,243 meter high mountain has been an important pilgrimage destination for various people for over a 1000 years.
+This 2,243-meter high mountain has been an important pilgrimage destination for various people for over 1000 years.
 They say that the mountain contains a footprint of Buddha.
-A must-do is taking the trip to the top, even if you
+A must-do is taking the trip to the top, even if you are not

 The Cave Temple in Dambulla is one of the best-known highlights in Sri Lanka.
-Although it is somewhat commercial, it is an important holy place in Sri Lanka that should not be missed during your trip.
-The cave temple, incidentally, lies with Anuradhapura, Polonnaruwa and Sigiriya in the cultural triangle of Sri Lanka.
-Dambulla;
+Although it is somewhat commercial, it is an important holy place that should not be missed during your trip.
+The cave temple, incidentally, lies with Anuradhapura, Polonnaruwa, and Sigiriya in the cultural triangle of Sri Lanka.
+Dambulla; a City With

-The ruins of Sigiriya are not only the most impressive geological formations of Sri Lanka, but also one of the largest cultural treasures of the country.
-Sigiriya is a 200 meter (656 feet) high rock in the middle of the jungle with the ruins of one of the most spectacularly situated shrines in the world
+The ruins of Sigiriya are not only the most impressive geological formations of Sri Lanka but also one of the largest cultural treasures of the country.
+Sigiriya is a 200-meter (656 feet) high rock in the middle of the jungle with the ruins of one of the most spectacularly situated shrines in the world on

 Yala National Park is the Jungle Book of Sri Lanka.
 It is one of the best-known and most beautiful nature parks in the country.
 Monkeys swing through the trees, elephants move through the woods and leopards secretly find their way through the park.
 The park has extensive forests and open plains.
 A safari through this